Radnyx/crystal/README.md

 ![Simulator in action!](https://i.imgur.com/BlcxUHm.gif)

-This project is a playable browser simulation of the Pokemon Cystal battle engine.
+This is a playable browser simulation of the Pokemon Cystal battle engine.

-This uses [modular Pokemon Showdown](https://github.com/pkmn/ps) as the backend.
+This uses [modular Pokemon Showdown](https://github.com/pkmn/ps) as the backend and [PIXI.js](https://github.com/pixijs/pixijs) for rendering.

 The battle experience is mostly complete.
 Not all moves are finished and items aren't supported yet.